 The temporary dental crowns are just that—temporary crowns until a permanent crown is ready.
 Dentists will normally ask you to take precautions with a temporary crown.
 These includes:

 - Avoid chewy and sticky foods like caramel and chewing gum.
-Such have the potential of grabbing and eventually pulling off the crown.
+They have the potential of grabbing and eventually pulling off the crown.

 - Minimize use of the side of your mouth where the temporary crown has been fixed.
 Use the other side of the mouth.